 By: Susan Adams, M. Ed.

-Skills of Understanding and Being Understood in Relationships
+The Skill Of Communication To Understanding And Being Understood in Relationships

 A sincere effort to improve communication when dating will lower the odds against later marital breakdowns of communication.
 It takes work, however.
 Here are some guidelines.